 Awards do not confer upon any individual any right to continue in the employ of or service to the Company or any of our Affiliates.
-All rights to any award that a participant has will be immediately forfeited if the participant is discharged from employment or service for Cause (as defined in the Plan).
-Except to the extent approved by our stockholders, the Plan does not permit (a) any decrease in the exercise or purchase price or base value of any outstanding awards, (b) the issuance of any replacement Options, SARs or Stock-Based Awards in the nature of purchase rights, which shall be deemed to occur if a participant agrees to forfeit an existing Option, SAR or Stock-Based Award in the nature of purchase rights with a lower exercise or purchase price or base value, (c) us to repurchase underwater or out-of-the-money Options, SARs or Stock-Based Awards in the nature of purchase rights, which shall be deemed to be those Options, SARs or Stock-Based Awards in the nature of purchase rights, which shall be deemed to be those Options, SARs or Stock-Based Awards in the nature of purchase rights, (d) the issuance of any replacement or substitute awards or the payment of cash in exchange for, or in substitution of, underwater or out-of-the-money Options, SARs or Stock-Based Awards in the nature of purchase rights, (e) us to repurchase any awards under the Plan if such award has not become exercisable, vested or payable prior to the repurchase or (f) any other action that is treated as a "repricing" under generally accepted accounting principles.
+All rights to any award that a participant has will be immediately forfeited if the participant is discharged from employment or service for "Cause" (as defined in the Plan).
+Except to the extent approved by our stockholders, the Plan does not permit (a) any decrease in the exercise or purchase price or base value of any outstanding awards, (b) the issuance of any replacement Options, SARs or Stock-Based Awards in the nature of purchase rights, which shall be deemed to occur if a participant agrees to forfeit an existing Option, SAR or Stock-Based Award in the nature of purchase rights in exchange for a new Option, SARs or Stock-Based Award in the nature of purchase rights with a lower exercise or purchase price or base value, (c) us to repurchase underwater or out-of-the-money Options, SARs or Stock-Based Awards in the nature of the shares of common stock underlying the Option, SAR or Stock-Based Award in the nature of purchase rights, (d) the issuance of any replacement or substitute awards or the payment of cash in exchange for, or in substitution of, underwater or out-of-the-money Options, SARs or Stock-Based Awards in the nature of purchase rights, (e) us to repurchase any awards under the Plan if such award has not become exercisable, vested or payable prior to the repurchase or (f) any other action that is treated as a "repricing" under generally accepted accounting principles.